 Why does everyone need to see me before Christmas?
 It’s not like I’m going to spontaneously combust in the New Year.
-It’s only a few days into December and already I’m in such a constant state of hungovery I could cry – and then I did…
+It’s only a few days into December and already I’m in such a constant state of hangovery I could cry – and then I did…

 “… it’s because you weren’t paying attention and now look what you’ve done!”
 The customer behind me pointed to the box of eggs that had fallen off the conveyor belt and smashed all over the floor.

 “Why should I pay attention?
 It’s not a test!”
-I said as I attempted to scrape up raw egg with my bare hands and a 5p plastic bag. “… and besides, they’re not even YOUR eggs, they’re MINE, so why do you care?”
+I said as I attempted to scrape up raw egg with my bare hands into a 5p plastic bag. “… and besides, they’re not even YOUR eggs, they’re MINE, so why do you care?”

-“I care because now someone has to come and clean up YOUR mess simply because you weren’t paying attention,” he spat angrily down at me.
+“I care because now someone has to come and clean up YOUR mess, simply because you weren’t paying attention,” he spat angrily down at me.

 “Would you like me to get you another box of eggs madam?” asked the rather bored looking cashier.